 To celebrate literacy, Read Across America has been a tradition in elementary schools across the country.
-This year, we are kicking off the fifth annual Tackle Reading Across day on Tuesday, March 2, 2021, in which all 32 NFL teams have been represented by current players, former players, retired players, and Hall of Fame members promoting a love of literacy with a passion for football in elementary schools in their community.
+This year, we are kicking off the seventh annual Tackle Reading Across day on Thursday, March 2, 2023, in which all 32 NFL teams have been represented by current players, former players, retired players, and Hall of Fame members promoting a love of literacy with a passion for football in elementary schools in their community.
 In addition, we have 100% participation of the WNFC including Hall of Fame athletes.
 You don’t need to have an NFL or WNFC team in your city to participate.
 Here is how you can Tackle Reading with us Virtually!

 - Wear the apparel of your favorite NFL and WNFC teams

 - Download your Tackle Reading language arts booklet here

 - Invite former athletes, college football team, or local high school football team in your community to be a virtual guest reader for the day.
 Enjoy reading your favorite children’s books, whimsical rhyming books by Dr. Seuss to celebrate his birthday, or our curated list of football themed books (see list below).
 Many are written by NFL and WNFC athletes.

 - Set reading goals on February 11th (Super Bowl weekend) for a month by number of minutes or books read.
 (See example of football reading field bulletin board below.)